 “Yeah, but we have to work together, study together, and sleep in the same dorm.
 Best not to move too fast.”

-“Jeez, you guys,” Minehan mumbled. ” Now I can’t get to sleep,” .
+“Jeez, you guys,” Minehan mumbles. ” Now I can’t get back to sleep,” .

 “Don’t listen to Tim.
-He loves being an intern,” Kurt cut me off.
+He loves being an intern,” Kurt cuts me off.
 “He’ll make notes of the other staff reactions to your joining us.
 We’ll put together an exposé that highlights this transition and corrects any false notions of male dominance at the Lampoon.”

 “Good luck, Jill.”